Policy for Determination of Materiality of Events and Information

 5. AUTHORITY

-CEO and Managing Director shall be authorized to decide on the materiality of events and information for the purpose of making disclosure to the Stock Exchanges.
-CEO and Managing Director shall also decide upon the requirement to respond to any queries raised or requests made by the Stock Exchanges in respect of matters covered under Regulation 30 of the Listing Regulations.
+Managing Director of the Company shall be authorized to decide on the materiality of events and information for making disclosure to the Stock Exchanges.
+Managing Director shall also decide upon the requirement to respond to any queries raised or requests made by the Stock Exchanges in respect of matters covered under Regulation 30 of the Listing Regulations.

 6. DISSEMINATION OF INFORMATION

-The Chief Financial Officer and the Company Secretary are severally authorized for timely disclosure of information as decided by CEO and Managing Director under Regulation 30 of the Listing Regulations.
+The Chief Financial Officer and the Company Secretary are severally authorized for timely disclosure of information as decided by Co-Chairman under Regulation 30 of the Listing Regulations.

 7. DISCLOSURES OF MATERIAL EVENTS AND INFORMATION